 Boston University, 1987

-Joshua Clover specializes in 20th Century American poetry, poetics, political economy, and crisis theory, with an emphasis on political struggle in literature, environment, feminism, and cultures of finance.
+Joshua Clover specializes in 20th Century anglophone poetry and poetics, political economy, and crisis theory, with an emphasis on political struggle in literature, environment, feminism, and cultures of finance.
 He is an affiliated faculty member for the French and Italian Department, Film Studies Program and the Designated Emphasis in Critical Theory.

 Joshua Clover will be the Visiting Fellow this spring at the Institute for Advanced Study, Warwick University, UK.
 In 2015 he will convene a Residential Research Group at the UC Humanities Research Institute, on "Culture, Industry, Finance."

 1989: Bob Dylan Didn't Have This to Sing About